google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

     Packaging completed successfully.

 Look for the characteristics discussed in the last section and notice a few things.
-The height and width are correct for full HD, but only the audio stream is in the correct codec.
+The height and width are correct for full HD, and the audio and video codecs are the preffered codecs for their container types, AAC for audio and H264 for video.
 Notice also that streams are identified with numbers.
 These are useful for operations that manipulate the audio and video separately.

 Notice that it doesn't show the bitrate.
 Despite what's missing, It's easier to read, which is why I use it whenever I can.
 When I need information that Shaka